![]() |

 wall.
 It was impossible to avoid it anymore.
 Sooner or later, a photocopier

-shop that existed there sometimes ago would be erased from everyone’s memory
+shop that existed there some time ago would be erased from everyone’s memory,

 and he would be left alone with his photocopier machine.
 The moment he